hurricanehrndz/docker-containers/tmm/README.md

 ```
 All the information mention previously regarding user UID and GID still applies
 when executing a docker run command.

+### XMLRPC Interface:

+First of all, the XMLRPC is not harden for internet use.
+A example script can
+be found in the examples directory within this project's folder.

 ## License